MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-system-fallback-topic-teams.md

-# Configure the system fallback topic in Power Virtual Agents
+# Configure the system fallback topic in Power Virtual Agents in Teams

 During a conversation, a Power Virtual Agents bot [triggers the appropriate topic based on the user's input](authoring-create-edit-topics-teams.md).
 If the bot can't determine the user's intent, it prompts the user again.
 After two prompts, the bot escalates to a live agent through the system **Escalate** topic.